 The hospice catering team provide nutritious, freshly made meals to suit you and your appetite during your stay.

-Our hospice garden provides a beautiful and restful and environment for patients and visiting families.
+Our hospice garden provides a beautiful and restful environment for patients and visiting families.

-We can also provide our patients with practical guidance and support on advance care and financial planning, if required.
+We can also provide our patients with practical guidance and support on advanced care and financial planning, if required.
 And, complementary therapies are available to relieve symptoms such as anxiety and fatigue.

 Specialist support for both patients and their families is available through our counselling service.